apple/swift-internals/api-design-guidelines/index.md

 ### Parameters

 * **Choose parameter names to serve documentation**.
+Even though parameter names do not appear at a function or method's point of use, they play an important explanatory role.

   {{expand}}
   {{detail}}
-  Even though parameter names do not appear at a function or method's point of use, they play an important explanatory role in any API.
   Choose these names to make documentation easy to read.
-For example:
+For example, these names make documentation read naturally:

   ~~~swift
      /// Return an `Array` containing the elements of `self`